SMarcin00/ds-sa/README.md

-# rs-sa
+# ds-sa
-Random Search and Simulated Annealing algorithms
+Descending Search and Simulated Annealing algorithms for TSP problem